 On pleasant days I would take my little people for a walk in the fresh, moist woods, to gather flowers and ferns.
-Often I made one kind of flower the object of our search, and gether with some spiritual truth.
-These were the children's favorite lessons.
+Often I made one kind of flower the object of our search, and but the work of discipline is comparawould teach its name and habits, totively easy from the fact that a spirit gether with some spiritual truth. of love and harmony prevails in the These were the children's favorite leschurch.
+When any difficulty has sons.